CFLJacquet/culture_chatbot/README.md

 * scrapy -> to scrape website info
 * dateparser -> to transform dates in French in date objects
 * treetaggerwrapper (+TreeTagger) -> to tag and lemmatize French   (http://treetaggerwrapper.readthedocs.io/en/latest/)
+* pandas -> to concatenate text from different sources